rematocorp/trello-integration-action/README.md

 # Comments card URL to the PR if found.
 # DEFAULT: false
 github-include-pr-branch-name: false

+# Creates a new Trello card from PR details if "/new-trello-card" is written in the PR description.
+# Replaces "/new-trello-card" with the card link.
+# DEFAULT: false
+github-include-new-card-command: false

 # Only matches Trello URLs prefixed with "Closes" etc.
 # Just like https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword